-Dairy Farmers has submitted an application to FSANZ seeking approval for the use of phytosterol esters derived from vegetable oils as a novel food ingredient in low-fat milk and low-fat yoghurt under Standard 1.5.1 - Novel Foods - in the Australia New Zealand Food Standards Code.
+Dairy Farmers submitted an application to FSANZ seeking approval for the use of phytosterol esters derived from vegetable oils as a novel food ingredient in low-fat milk and low-fat yoghurt under Standard 1.5.1 - Novel Foods, in the Australia New Zealand Food Standards Code (the Code).

 Standard 1.5.1 prohibits the sale of novel foods or novel food ingredients unless they are listed in the Table to clause 2 of the Standard, and comply with any special conditions of use stipulated in the Table.
 Approval for use requires a safety assessment to be undertaken.
-Current permissions to use phytosterol esters as a novel food ingredient are limited to edible oil spreads and margarines.
-There is currently no permission to add phytosterols to a broader range of foods.
+Current permissions to use phytosterol esters as novel food ingredients are limited to edible oil spreads and margarines.
+There is currently no permission to add phytosterol esters to a broader range of foods.